dhupee/dotfiles-nix/README.md

 ## To-Do List

+- [ ] Neovim modules with nixvim, finished then migrate fully
+- [ ] Vscode modules also
+- [ ] Migrating few of my scripts from old dotfiles
+- [ ] Theming related, KDE, Gnome, Hyprland whatever i can just change since its Nix
 - [ ] Make a command and control like for managing nix, built in go, name Yuki
 - [ ] Either specific nix for centralized configuration, or maybe on the flake